khoasdyn/RabbitHole/rabbit-hole-prd.md

 - **Real AI content generation:** Integration with LLMs (Claude) for text, quizzes, and discussions.
 Integration with image generation models for visual content.
 Integration with text-to-speech and video generation for audio/video content.
 - **Backend and data persistence:** User accounts, cloud-saved progress, content caching, and syncing across devices.
 - **Adaptive difficulty:** AI that adjusts content complexity based on quiz performance and engagement patterns, rather than fixed level gates.
-- **Community features:** Shared discussions, leaderboards, or collaborative challenges with other users exploring the same topic.
 - **Content bookmarking and review:** Ability to save, revisit, or share individual content pieces.
-- **Notifications and streaks:** Daily reminders, streak tracking, and push notifications to drive retention.
-- **Monetization:** Subscription model, content gating, or premium topic access.